Emergency preparedness guide for people with disabilities

 - ice packs and thermal bag to store insulin (if applicable)

-High-rise buildings present unique challenges when evacuation is necessary during an emergency.
+High-rise buildings present unique challenges for people with disabilities when evacuation is necessary during an emergency.

 Residents should make themselves aware of: